 Familiarity with least squares linear regression

-Ability to program in R or in Python
+Ability to program in R (preferred) or in Python

-This course gives an overview of techniques for automated learning from ill-understood data for which it is hard or impossible to formulate a model that is even approximately correct.
-Here "learning" means: "finding structure, patterns, regularities" and using these patterns to predict future data.
-Statistical Learning is very similar to an area within computer science called “machine learning”, since many methods have their origin in computer sicence (pattern recognition, artificial intelligence).
+Statistical Learning is very similar to an area within computer science called "machine learning" since many methods have their origin in computer science (pattern recognition, artificial intelligence).

 An introduction to Statistical Learning.